matteoilardi/Raytracer/README.md

 The scene file uses a custom format supporting:
 - Camera orientation
 - Materials definition
-- Object creation and transformation
+- Object creation using base shapes (currently spheres and planes), with support for Constructive Solid Geometry (CSG) operations
-- Variable substitution with command-line overrides (`--define-float`)
+- Variable substitution with command-line overrides (via `--define-float`)

-See `samples/demo_scene.txt` for usage.
+See `samples/demo_scene.txt` and `samples/csg_example.txt` for usage.
 A formal EBNF grammar description will be provided soon, along with more examples and use cases.

 ---